Former Washington Co. Sheriff Deputy details rendering aid to fair shooting victim

 "We thought it was a fire at first because I didn't see anything," said fair attendee Maddi McMillan.

-Katie Center and two other first responders with Fayetteville Police and Springdale Fire Departments were some of the first to help the boy shot.
+Katie Center and two other first responders with Fayetteville Police and Springdale Fire Departments were some of the first to help the boy who was shot.

-"I mean people were just scattering everywhere,” said Center.
+"I mean people were just scattering everywhere,” Center said.
 “There's kids going everywhere, adults going everywhere, horses going everywhere."

 Center was in the middle of it, face-to-face with the shooting victim.